devenlil/Bliep.io-Server/PROTOCOL.md

 This packet is sent to the client 30 times per second.
 It contains the new score and position/rotation of the player and other players in the viewing range and the players bullets location.
+UPDATE: This packet is no longer being used for bullets, instead see packet 35.

 | Bytes | Data Type          | Description          |
 |-------|--------------------|----------------------|